Klus3kk/Aniimal-Programming-Language/docs/development/architecture.rst

 Parser
 -----

 The parser (``core/parser.go``) takes the tokens from the lexer and builds an Abstract Syntax Tree (AST) according to the language grammar.
-The AST represents the structure and meaning of the program.

 Key responsibilities: